The Bridge Join

 Student Pharmacist Advisory Committee

 IPA’s Student Pharmacist Advisory Committee serves to address issues influencing student pharmacists across the state.
-IPA works closely with both Drake University College of Pharmacy and Health Sciences and University of Iowa College of Pharmacy on various initiatives to ensure student pharmacist engagement, professional growth, and readiness to become new practitioners.
-This committee is comprised of student pharmacists from across the state and may meet in-person or virtually throughout the year.
+IPA works closely with both Drake University College of Pharmacy and Health Sciences and the University of Iowa College of Pharmacy on various initiatives to ensure student pharmacist engagement, professional growth, and readiness to become new practitioners.
+This committee is comprised of student pharmacists from across the state and may meet in person or virtually throughout the year.